Flat Roof Drain Strainers are Important

 We have found a tried and true way to alleviate the ponding of water where there is no slope for proper drainage.
 We cut in channels that are angled toward the draining area, which can solve a flat roof drainage problem and preserve the life of the roof.

-It is a combination of sloping a roof and the installation of a drain basin that will give the best flat roof drainage performance to last for decades.
+It is a combination of sloping a roof and the installation of a drainage basin that will give the best flat roof drainage performance to last for decades.